Non-negatively curved GKM orbifolds: Introduction

 Similarly to the GKM condition, we say that an action is GKM$_k$ if for all $0\leq k'<k$ the union of the orbits of dimension at most $k'$ is a union of $2k'$-dimensional invariant submanifolds.
 Their GKM graphs are then the \(k'\)-dimensional faces of the GKM graph of \(M\).

-In this paper we continue our investigation of isometric torus actions of GKM type on Riemannian manifolds with sectional curvature bounded from below.
 In \cite{GoertschesWiemeler} we showed that a positively curved Riemannian manifold admitting an isometric GKM$_3$ torus action has the same real cohomology ring as a compact rank one symmetric space.
 The assumption of positive curvature forces, by the classification of $4$-dimensional positively curved $T^2$-manifolds \cite{GroveSearle}, the two-dimensional faces of the GKM graph to be just biangles or triangles -- this condition turned out to be a severe enough restriction to classify all occurring graphs.

 Considering the same setting for non-negatively instead of positively curved manifolds, we observe that now also quadrangles appear as two-dimensional faces \cite{HsiangKleiner}, \cite{SearleYang}, which increases the possibilities for the GKM graphs greatly.
 Still, we are able to show the following theorem on the structure of the GKM graph (without the labelling):